 Interested in becoming a volunteer?

-Our Therapeutic Riding Volunteers work directly with the Instructor to provide assistance prior to and during the therapeutic riding lessons.
+The Therapeutic Riding Center of Huntington Beach Volunteers work directly with the Instructor to provide assistance prior to and during the adaptive riding lessons.
 The main responsibilities include participating in the lesson by leading a horse or side-walking with a student.
-As a volunteer for therapeutic sessions, it is best to be able to commit to the same day and time for a full session.
+As a volunteer for adaptive classes, it is best to be able to commit to the same day and time for a full 8-week session.

 Our volunteer work can be strenuous and typically requires the following: being able to stand on your feet for at least 1 hour at a time, walking and jogging on uneven ground, being able to handle a dusty environment, and being able to move quickly around large animals.
 Please Note: No prior horse experience is necessary, but very helpful!

 To ensure that our volunteers are properly trained, TRCHB holds a mandatory New Volunteer Training at least once a month.
 If you are passionate about serving the needs of those with disabilities and have a passion for horses, we encourage you to join us.
 TRCHB is always looking for dedicated and committed volunteers!
 Send us an email if you have any questions.

 At TRCHB, we like to give back to those who have devoted their time and love to our organization.
 Our alliance with the Equus Foundation's "Equine Welfare Network" gives our volunteers a way to log and track their hours spent at TRCHB.
 Some TRCHB incentives include: